An opportunity for writers of all levels to be part of an online writing community, engaging in fortnightly sessions themed around nature writing

 You’ll have the opportunity to virtually liaise with other writers, building a community whilst also working on whichever project you choose.
 Throughout the course of five sessions, you’ll have the chance to learn new techniques, complete short exercises and longer exercises that focus on your project/s, exchange ideas and share work.
 Each workshop is themed, with each session focusing on a particular aspect of writing.
-The theme for this first workshop is: Getting into Place: Creating Living Worlds on the Page.
+The theme for this workshop is: The Figure in the Landscape: Memoir, Diary, and Voice

 What will you do in the workshop?